core-wg/core-responses/draft-bormann-core-responses.md

 in any case, they are bound to the original request (e.g. by using the same request_kid/request_piv pair in OSCORE {{-oscore}}).
-Where message IDs are involved, one of the non-traditional response (the first sent, not necessarily the first received as generally the network might reorder messages) can be sent as a piggybacked response in an ACK (thus sharing the request's message ID), the others are CON or NON responses.
+Where message IDs are involved, one of the non-traditional responses (the first sent, not necessarily the first received as generally the network might reorder messages) can be sent as a piggybacked response in an ACK (thus sharing the request's message ID);
+the others are CON or NON responses.

 Some established responses